In the College of Human Ecology .

 Students should scrutinize course descriptions for details about other Cornell courses with duplicate content that would preclude a student from receiving full credit for duplicate courses.
 For example, students may not receive 6 credits toward graduation requirements if they take DSOC 1101 and SOC 1101 .
 Because both are introduction to sociology courses, only 3 credits would be allowed.
-To aid students in this evaluation, the College of Arts and Sciences maintains a list for Cornell University of courses that have duplicate content, see the Forbidden Overlap List .
+To aid students in this evaluation, the College of Arts and Sciences maintains a list for Cornell University of courses that have duplicate content, see the list of courses with overlapping content .

 Special Studies Courses

 Each department in the College of Human Ecology (DEA, FSAD, HD, HE, NS, and PAM) offers special studies courses that provide opportunities for students to do independent work not available in regular courses.